rlfagan/wix-ui/packages/wix-ui-codemod/src/wix-ui-tpa/README.md

 ```

 This codemod will replace the `wix-ui-tpa` deprecated icon imports via the `dist` folder to the the new icon imports.
+- `PATH_TO_A_FILE/FOLDER` - path to file or directory where the codemod will be applied.

 It transforms the imports in the following way: